chadilukito/DateTimeClass/README.md

 # DateTimeClass
-DateTime class wrapper for all related date and time functions
+FreePascal DateTime class wrapper for all related date and time functions